Brian Humphrey

 Los Angeles Fire Dept.

-Brian was appointed to fill a vacancy in LAFD's Community Service and Affirmative Action Unit in 1993.
-Working as a Public Information Officer trainee, Brian gained the respect of citizens and reporters alike for his fair handling of sensitive issues, including the dramatic Burlington Avenue arson blaze that took a dozen lives.
+Brian has gained the respect of citizens and reporters alike for his firm but fair handling of sensitive issues and dramatic events, including the 1993 Burlington Avenue arson blaze that took a dozen innocent lives.